Schalltech/honeycomb-marketplace/README.md

     );
    ```

 A complete example can be seen below.
-For this example, we chose to render the micro app directly in the applications app.js file for simplicity.
+We chose to render the micro app directly in the applications app.js file for simplicity.
 It is important to keep in mind that the peer dependencies must be added before attempting to render a micro app.
-It is recommended to do this in the app.js file however, rendering the micro app itself can be done anywhere in the application like a other component.
+It is recommended to do this in the app.js file however, rendering the micro app itself can be done anywhere in the application like any other component.

 ```js
 import React from 'react';